PranayPant/ai-document-vault/frontend/README.md

 - **Single Source of Truth**: The folder hierarchy in the database drives breadcrumb generation
 - **Performance**: Breadcrumb data is included in the initial folder fetch, requiring no additional API calls (except for document views)
 - **Type Safety**: TypeScript interfaces ensure breadcrumb data structure consistency between frontend and backend
+- **Caching**: Caching the metadata routes would improve UX, but NextJS `cache: force-cache` is giving unstable results so removed for now.
+Alternatives can be clien-side caching with `react-query` or an external caching service.